masteryodaa/Ether-Transfer-Dapp/readme.md

 ## open index.html with any live server.
 eg: vscode live server

-## connect your wallet
+## connect your kovan testnet wallet

-## enter the address you want to transfer ether to
+## enter the kovan testnet address you want to transfer ether to

 ## wait for the confirmation